kioopi/node-sessionvoc-client/Readme.md

 # sessionvoc-client

-sessionvoc-client is client for a secure, reliable, external session database, the SessionVOC (see https://www.worldofvoc.com/ ).
+sessionvoc-client is client for a secure, reliable, external session database, the SessionVOC (see http://www.worldofvoc.com/ for details).

 ## Installation